ChrisMacNaughton/cargo-cacher/README.md

 ```

+## Full mirror

+cargo-cacher supports providing a full mirror with the `-a` flag.
+Passing this flag will create a background thread pool on startup that will fetch all crates currently in the upstream index.

+## Prefetch

 Prefetch is an option that I feel deserves further attention.
 Prefetch is a path to a file containing one line per crate/version, example:

 ```